Festivals:

 2024

-I came up with the idea for Home around the same time as Viral, maybe even earlier.
-Back then, it felt pretty ambitious for me and our small crew.
+I wrote Home around the same time as Viral, maybe even earlier.
+Back then, thinking about attempting it felt very ambitious for me and our small crew.
 I wanted to keep the filming grounded but apply some suspense with editing, pacing and practical camera tricks.
 The hardest part was walking that line between drama and spectacle.
 I didn’t want one to overshadow the other, and I definitely didn’t want it to feel corny.

-This was also the point where I really started paying attention to how much impact a simple choice—moving the camera or keeping it still—can have on a scene.
-When I watch a great movie, I rarely notice the camera work because it’s apart of the story, it’s guiding you without being present.
-That’s what I was chasing: natural, intentional moves that hopefully didn’t feel forced.
+This was also the point where I really started paying attention to how much impact camera movement can have.
+When I watch a movies, I rarely notice the camera work because it’s apart of the story, it’s guiding you without being present.
+That’s what I was chasing: natural, intentional moves that enhances the story without drawing attention. .

 We ran into plenty of technical issues—nothing anyone could have avoided, just part of stepping out of our comfort zone.
 It was our first time shooting outdoors, both during the day and at night.
 We had no clue what was going to happen.
 Would the cops stop us?
 Would the sound get wrecked because we can’t stop traffic and we’re filming on a freeway overpass?
 Any one thing could have completely stopped us in our tracks, but by the grace of the movie gods, nothing happened.
 We filmed around my neighborhood again, which worked out since people here know I make shorts and usually leave me alone.
 I scouted spots that looked visually interesting, not just usable.
 We were running and gunning with a Sirui anamorphic lens, pulling focus by hand.
-Honestly, we had no business doing what we were doing, I think you need a certain level of ignorance to what your limits possibly could be.
-If you don’t know the risks or fear of attempting something, and if you go for it, sometimes it works.
-Roger, our DP, went through focus-pulling hell on this one.
-We weren’t unprepared, we knew our equipment, but things change fast when you’re shooting—you either adapt and pivot hard or fight it the whole way.
+Honestly, we had no business doing what we were doing, Roger (DP), went through focus-pulling hell on this one.
+We weren’t unprepared, we knew our equipment and what we were going for, but things change fast when you’re shooting—you either adapt and pivot hard or fight it the whole way.
+We don’t have the luxury of time.

 The cast made the film what it is.
 Their professionalism and energy carried us through, and I’ll always be thankful they trusted me enough to take those risks and big swings.
 We shot over four days across two weekends, and some days it was literally just me, Roger, Daniel (our 1st AC), and Theresa, our lead actress.